 We first chose a baseline model for each time-resolved spectrum to describe the broad-band continuum.
-Focusing on the 4-10 keV energy band allows us to apply a simple model, that only includes a power law, an absorption component (intrinsic to the source, as the Galactic absorption does not have effects at these energies), and a narrow Gaussian emission line for the neutral Fe K α line.
-A combination of cold, mildly ionized, and partial covering absorbers has been detected in this source (R04, Yaqoob et al. 2005, M17, Mao et al. 2019); these absorbers were particularly intense during the obscured observations (M17) 1 .
+Focusing on the 4-10 keV energy band allows us to apply a simple model that only includes a power law, an absorption component (intrinsic to the source, as the Galactic absorption does not have effects at these energies), and a narrow Gaussian emission line for the neutral Fe K $\alpha$ line.
+A combination of cold, mildly ionised, and partial covering absorbers has been detected in this source (R04, Yaqoob et al. 2005, M17, Mao et al. 2019); these absorbers were particularly intense during the obscured observations (M17).

 However, the duration of our time slices prevents us from testing such complex scenarios.
-To embrace at least one of the aspects that is in common among all the absorption schemes presented in literature, we thus decided to adopt a partial covering model due to cold matter.
-This, in principle, should allow the fitting to mimic, if necessary, smoothed curvatures due to either ionized or cold absorbers.
-On the one hand, far from being a totally realistic representation of what is really happening in the source, our choice is meant to reduce as much as possible any systematics due to an extremely oversimplified modeling of the continuum, at the cost of one single degree of freedom.
-On the other hand, since our choice intrinsically includes the possibility of having a total obscurer, it is consistent with works where similar techniques were adopted (Tombesi et al. 2010; Gofford et al. 2013).
-Morever, models of ionized gas were not chosen here because they typically include discrete absorption features, which are those we aim to study separately and individually.
-As for the iron line, in NCG 3783 this feature is known to be present (R04, Tombesi et al. 2007, M17, DM20) and is typically sufficiently strong (EW $\sim 100 - 150 \, \text{eV}$) to alter the 4-10 keV continuum fit if not properly taken into account.
-We define this as our baseline model, i.e. in XSPEC terminology pcfabs \times (power law + gauss).
+To embrace at least one of the aspects that is common to all of the absorption schemes presented in the literature, we decided to adopt a partial covering model due to cold matter.
+This, in principle, should allow the fitting to mimic, if necessary, smoothed curvatures due to either ionised or cold absorbers.
+On the one hand, far from being a totally realistic representation of what is really happening in the source, our choice is meant to reduce any systematic errors due to an extremely oversimplified modelling of the continuum by as much as possible, at the cost of one single degree of freedom.
+On the other hand, as our choice intrinsically includes the possibility of having a total obscurer, it is consistent with works where similar techniques were adopted (Tombesi et al. 2010; Gofford et al. 2013).
+Moreover, models of ionised gas were not chosen here because they typically include discrete absorption features, i.e. those that we aim to study separately and individually.
+As for the iron line, in NGC 3783 this feature is known to be present (R04, Tombesi et al. 2007, M17, DM20) and is typically sufficiently strong (EW ~ 100-150 eV) to alter the 4-10 keV continuum fit if not properly taken into account.
+We define this as our baseline model, i.e. in XSPEC terminology pcfabs × (power law + gauss).

 3.2.
-Fe K α line
+Fe K $\alpha$ line

-Following the results of M17, we assume the Fe K α to be narrow, with a frozen width of 10 eV.
-The other line parameters (energy and normalization) are left free to vary.
+Following the results of M17, we assume the Fe K $\alpha$ to be narrow, with a frozen width of 10 eV.
+The other line parameters (energy and normalisation) are left free to vary.